Welcome. I’m Cameron Norman. Thanks for visiting.

 Professional Affiliations

 I maintain active membership in the Canadian Psychological Association and the Canadian Society for Industrial and Organizational Psychology (CSIOP).
 As a Credentialed Evaluator (CE), I contribute to both the Canadian Evaluation Society (CES) and the American Evaluation Association (AEA).
+I’m also a member (and past award winner) with the Canadian Public Health Association and the Systemic Design Association.

 Academic Engagement